 How much money do I need to achieve what makes me happy?

-Thanks to inflation, I’ve calculated that a family of four needs to earn about $300,000 a year to live a middle class lifestyle in a big city in the new decade.
-Therefore, if I could some how find a way to generate around $300,000 a year in passive-to-semi-passive income, that would be ideal for my family.
+Thanks to inflation, I've calculated that a family of four needs to earn about $300,000 a year to live a middle class lifestyle in a big city.
+Therefore, my goal is to consistently generate around $300,000 a year in passive-to-semi-passive income to take care of my family.

 I suggest you think about an after-tax monthly income number you’d like to achieve as well.
 Once you’ve got that number in mind, strategically plan on how to get there.